Stocks, Commodities Fall Further as Investors Dial Back on Risk

 Corporate news also drove swings in individual stocks Wednesday.

-Shares of Target fell more than 8% after the discount retailer posted higher quarterly sales but said profits fell and gave a disappointing earnings outlook for the holiday period.
+Shares of Target fell 9.9% after the discount retailer posted higher quarterly sales but said profits fell and gave a disappointing earnings outlook for the holiday period.
 Competitor Wal-Mart Stores is scheduled to report before the market opens Thursday.

 Elsewhere, the Stoxx Europe 600 notched a seventh straight day of losses, dropping 0.5% Wednesday to its lowest level in almost two months.
 European earnings have lagged behind other regions this quarter, in a move analysts largely attribute to this year's strength in the euro.